jflournoy/misc-r-projects/lavaan_ri-clpm/riclpm-lavaan-demo.md

     ##    .y1                0.000                               0.000    0.000
     ##    .y2                0.000                               0.000    0.000
     ##    .y3                0.000                               0.000    0.000

-It fits much worse, with no model comparison statistic favoring the CLPM (the BIC advantage of 1 point is negligible).
-We can print out the standardized estimates to compare to the unconstrained RI-CLPM above.

 ### Adding constraints to RI-CLPM